-Homes built and preserved in East Central Ohio so far.
+Homes built and preserved with Habitat for Humanity East Central Ohio – So Far

 Since our first Habitat for Humanity ReStore opened in Canton in 2005, over 3,000 tons of reusable materials have been diverted from landfills through merchandise sales and recycling.
 Now that we’ve opened our second ReStore in Canton, there are more opportunities to donate, shop, and save items from landfills.